Christmas Countdown Challenge, Week 3-peace

 Prayer for the Week:

 Dear God, Thank you for your guidance as I practice being calm and decisive during a stressful month.
 Help me as I prioritize my own needs, so that I can offer better care to others.
-Show me how to manage the expectations of others, and to be reasonable with what I expect of myself.
+Show me how to manage the expectations of others and to be reasonable with what I expect of myself.
 Teach me to consider different perspectives before I react.
 Lead me in my words and actions, so I continually improve the way I represent you.
 In Jesus’ Name, Amen

 2 thoughts on “Christmas Countdown Challenge, Week 3-peace”